• Skip to main content

 • Terpenes like beta-caryophyllene and alpha-humulene (0.25%).

-While its cannabinoid-profile isn’t as good as the Receptra Naturals tinctures or Charlotte’s Web Original Formula…
+While its cannabinoid-profile isn’t as good as Charlotte’s Web Original Formula…

 It’s still better than almost all other CBD products that we’ve reviewed.